 Example Number 3: "Won a million dollar verdict.
-Tell your friends to check out my website."
+Tell your friends and check out my website."

-In the Committee's opinion, this language also qualifies as a "communication" because the words "tell your friends to check out my website," in this context, convey a message or offer "concerning the availability for professional employment."
-It appears that Attorney is asking the reader to tell others to look at her website so that they may consider hiring her.
-This language therefore is subject to the adverse presumption in rule 1-400(E), Standard 5 (e.g., it must contain the word "Advertisement" or a similar word) and the preservation requirement in rule 1-400(F).
-14/
+In the Committee's opinion, this language also qualifies as a "communication" because the words "tell your friends," in this context, convey a message or offer "concerning the availability for professional employment."
+It appears that Attorney is asking the reader to tell others about her so that they may consider hiring her.
+This language therefore is subject to the restrictions in rule 1-400(E) (e.g., it must contain the word "Advertisement" or a similar word) and the preservation requirement in rule 1-400(F).